 Gluten intolerance is highly associated with inflammatory disorders of all kinds (63).
-It is also a contributing factor in many autoimmune diseases such as celiac disease, rheumatoid arthritis, type I diabetes, Hashimoto’s thyroiditis, autoimmune cardiomyopathy, lymphoma and dermatitis herpetiformis (skin disease) among others (64, 65).
-If you have a thyroid problem or just want to avoid having a future thyroid problem, the first place to start is on a gluten-free nutrition program!
+It is also a contributing factor in many autoimmune diseases such as celiac disease, rheumatoid arthritis, type I diabetes, Hashimoto’s thyroiditis, autoimmune cardiomyopathy, lymphoma, and dermatitis herpetiformis (skin disease) among others (64, 65).
+If you have a thyroid problem or just want to avoid having a future thyroid problem, the first step to begin a gluten-free nutrition program!

 An anti-inflammatory lifestyle is critical for full recovery from hypothyroidism.
 Anti-inflammatory foods help to modulate the immune system and give it a more accurate pair of eyes so as to not over-inflame when stimulated.
 To effectively de-inflame one must completely avoid man-made foods, sugars, and food sensitivities as listed above.

 This nutrition plan is rich in phytonutrient dense vegetables, healthy fat and clean protein sources.
-Non-starchy vegetables, herbs, & teas are great sources of anti-oxidants.
-Healthy fat sources include coconut products, grass-fed ghee, avocados, olive oil, nuts, seeds, & purified omega-3 fish oil supplements.
+Non-starchy vegetables, herbs, and teas are great sources of antioxidants.
+Healthy fat sources include coconut products, grass-fed ghee, avocados, olive oil, nuts, seeds, and purified omega-3 fish oil supplements.

-Healthy protein includes wild-caught fish, grass-fed red meat and free range chicken, turkey and eggs (although these are usually eliminated for the first 30 days and then added slowly to see if the individual is able to tolerate them).
+Healthy protein includes wild-caught fish, grass-fed red meat, free range chicken, turkey, and eggs (although these are usually eliminated for the first 30 days, then added slowly to see if the individual is able to tolerate them).
 Be careful to watch for any hidden food sensitivities.

 Tips For Supporting Thyroid Health